 - Egg yolk

 Vitamin A is known for its anti-inflammation properties.
 It is a power-packed source to give a boost to the immune system.
-It promotes growth and development, maintain vision, and reduces cancer risk.
+It promotes growth and development, maintains vision, and reduces cancer risk.

 The anti-inflammation vitamin acts as a natural defense mechanism for the body.
 It creates mucous barriers to hinder the entrance of infectious agents and bacteria in the eyes, lungs, and genitals, and gut.